When the SIM arrives, how do I activate my new Vaya service?

 Can I keep my current number if I move to Vaya?

 Yes.
-Vaya can port your existing number from your current provider.
+Vaya can port (keep) your existing number from your current provider.
 You don’t have to do anything, either, just order the SIM and tell them you want to bring your number with you as part of the online purchase process.
 Vaya will take care of the porting bit for you.
 Once your service with Vaya is activated, you are automatically terminated from your previous provider.

 Can I tether using Vaya?